Murphyyork/Lambda-Project/README.md

 In future developments of the λ-calculus interpreter, we will aim to integrate a type system.
 This addition is expected to not only enhance the robustness of the interpreter but also contribute significantly to the field of programming language design.
 Incorporating a type system will allow the interpreter to handle a wider range of computational concepts and offer more precise error handling and validation capabilities.
 This enhancement aligns with advancing the interpreter towards a more sophisticated tool for exploring and experimenting with functional programming paradigms.

+## Ending note

+The tasks in this project have been equally distributed.
+Futao Yan started the base of the code, writing the __init__, __str__ and __repr__ methods.
+In addition he has written a great deal of the 'fromstring' method.
+Kristian has written most of the reduction and substitution methods.
+However, both of us have revised and adjusted each others work.
+To the report as well, we have both contributed equally, although we have not had a clearly outlined task distribution.
+Futao Yan started writing the report with the introduction, a bit of the background, results and a conclusion and discussion.
+Furthermore, he made a start with the manual and algorithm explanation.
+Kristian then adjusted some parts of the background chapter, wrote parts of the algorithm explanation and the manual, and complemented the challenges and solutions and conclusion.
+All in all, both of us have been equally involved in this project, trying to perfect this basis for a λ-calculus as well as the report itself.
+It has been a learning experience for the both of us, which has taught us even more how to encode in python and has deepened our understanding of the basis of computer science.

 ## References

 - For an in-depth understanding of Lambda Calculus and its application in functional programming, refer to ["Lambda Calculus and Functional Programming"](https://lushunjian.gitee.io/2020/04/12/lyan-suan-yu-han-shu-shi-bian-cheng/), which provides comprehensive insights into the basics of λ-calculus.